 THE XO DANG

-I met A Dip, (76 years old) in 2017, around fifty kilometres from Kon Tum in the mountains.
-He belongs to the To Dra ethnic group which is, according to the experts, a subgroup of the Xo Dang ethnic group, even though, according to the To Dra, their traditions and their dialect are sensibly different.
-It’s the first time that I came across this traditional costume, but A Dip refused to entrust me with it because he’s catholic and wears it every Sunday to go to mass.
-The one in front of you comes from another village and differs from those, richly coloured, that the Xo Dang people now buy from the Ba Na people and sometimes wear during festivals.
+I met A Dip, 76, in 2017, around 50 kilometres from Kon Tum in the mountains.
+He belongs to the To Dra ethnic group which is, according to the experts, a subgroup of the Xo Dang ethnic group, even though their traditions and dialect are different, as stated by the To Dra.
+It’s the first time that I came across this traditional costume.
+A Dip politely declined to entrust me with it because he’s catholic and wears it every Sunday to go to mass.
+The costume displayed in the museum comes from another village and differs from the richly coloured ones that the Xo Dang people now buy from the Bahnar people and sometimes wear during festivals.
 In many old missionary textbooks about the ethnic groups in Vietnam, it is written that the Xo Dang don’t make their own costumes and never had a textile tradition.
 However, while speaking to some Xo Dang elders, I was told that at least one village used to make cotton fabrics and that they still have some of the cotton.
 This experience showed me that it is important to carefully interpret information gained from books and combine it with personal research.
 In addition, traditions can vary from village to village even within the same ethnic group.